-- No, police officers can legally arrest you without a warrant in several circumstances: - when the crime is committed in front of the police officers. - when the officer has a reason to believe that you committed a felony, regardless of if the act was done in front of them. - when the officer has an arrest warrant from the court.
+- No. Police officers can legally arrest you without a warrant in several circumstances: - When the crime is committed in front of the police officers; or - When the officer has probable cause (reason to suspect) that the suspect committed a felony, whether or not the act was done in front of them.
+See e.g., Nev.
+Rev. Stat. § 171.136 If I did not do anything, can they stop me?